top of page

 The Necessity of Special Needs Planning

-A Special Needs Plan isn't a luxury - it's a necessity
+Special Needs Planning isn't a luxury, it's a necessity

 If you are the parent, grandparent, or caregiver of an individual with special needs, you have probably asked yourself how to prepare for an uncertain future.
 The challenges are considerable and financial institutions are increasingly refusing to work with special needs families.
 So, how do you navigate the unknown?
 Our suggestion: engage in a formal Special Needs Planning process.